rust-lang/book/nostarch/chapter12.md

 }
 ```

-Listing 12-16: Defining just enough of the `search` function so calling it won’t panic
+Listing 12-16: Defining just enough of the `search` function so that calling it won’t panic

 Now let’s discuss why we need to define an explicit lifetime `'a` in the
 signature of `search` and use that lifetime with the `contents` argument and